dataPulverizer/KernelMatrixBenchmark/README.md

 ### C Integration

-C interop is easy in all three languages; though Chapel’s is not as well popularised but has good documentation but D’s documentation is better though Julia’s documentation is the most comprehensive.
+C interop is easy in all three languages; Chapel’s has good documentation but is not as well popularised as the others.
+D’s documentation is better and Julia’s documentation is the most comprehensive.
 Oddly enough though, none of the language documentations show the commands required to compile your own C code and integrate it with the language which is an oversight especially when it comes to novices.
-It’s easy to search for and find examples for D and Julia though.
+It is however easy to search for and find examples for the compilation process in D and Julia.

 ### Community